Paektu Mountain: Historical

+Since the 19th century, interpretations of the inscription have been relevant in some territorial disputes.

+The 1909 Gando Convention between China and Japan, when Korea was under Japanese rule, recognized the north and east of the mountain as Chinese territory.

 Recent

-In 1962, China and North Korea negotiated a border treaty to resolve their undemarcated land border.
-China received 40% of the crater lake and North Korea kept the remaining land, holding approximately 54.5% of the territory.
-Neither of this treaty is recognized by the governments of the Republic of China on Taiwan and the Republic of Korea.
+In 1962 and 1964, China and North Korea negotiated two treaties in secret that outlined their modern borders.
+Both treaties especially focused on the sovereignty of Paektu and Heaven Lake.
+As a result of the treaties, North Korea received 280 km2 of land on and around Paektu, 9 out of 16 peaks, and 54.5% of Heaven Lake.
+Neither treaty is recognized by the governments of Taiwan or South Korea.

-Some South Korean groups argue that recent activities conducted on the Chinese side of the border, such as economic development, cultural festivals, infrastructure development, promotion of the tourism industry, attempts at registration as a World Heritage Site, and bids for a Winter Olympic Games, are an attempt to claim the mountain as Chinese territory.
+As of 2013, South Korea formally claimed the caldera lake and the inside part of the ridge.
+However, some South Korean groups argue that recent activities conducted on the Chinese side of the border, such as economic development, cultural festivals, infrastructure development, promotion of the tourism industry, attempts at registration as a World Heritage Site, and bids for a Winter Olympic Games, constitute attempts to claim the mountain as Chinese territory.
 These groups object to China's use of the name Mount Changbai.
 Some groups also regard the entire mountain as Korean territory that was given away by North Korea in the Korean War.

 During the 2007 Asian Winter Games, which were held in Changchun, China, a group of South Korean athletes held up signs during the award ceremony which stated "Mount Paektu is our territory".
 Chinese sports officials delivered a letter of protest on the grounds that political activities violated the spirit of the Olympics and were banned in the charter of the International Olympic Committee and the Olympic Council of Asia.
 Officials from the South Korean athletic team apologized to China.

-South Korea claims the caldera lake and the inside part of the ridge.

-Sightseeing
+Tourism

-In addition to domestic tourists, most international visitors, including many South Koreans, climb the mountain from the Chinese side, though it is also a popular tourist destination for visitors to North Korea.
+Most Chinese, Russian, South Korean and international visitors climb the mountain from the Chinese side.
+The North Korean side of the mountain is also popular among visitors to North Korea.
 The Chinese tourism area is classified as a AAAAA scenic area by the China National Tourism Administration.